What Are Stablecoin Payments? A Complete Guide for Businesses

 At the infrastructure level, a stablecoin payment replaces the multi-step correspondent banking chain with direct on-chain value transfer.
 The mechanics are as follows:

-• Step 1: Conversion.
-The sender converts fiat currency (EUR, USD, GBP) into the equivalent amount of stablecoin via an authorised on-ramp provider.
+1. On-ramp.
+The sender on-ramps fiat currency (EUR, USD, GBP) into the equivalent amount of stablecoins via an authorised on-ramp provider such as Fipto.
 This step typically takes seconds via an API-connected infrastructure.

-• Step 2: Transmission.
-The stablecoin is sent directly from the sender's wallet or account to the recipient's wallet address on the blockchain.
-This transaction is settled at the protocol layer, no intermediary bank is required.
-Settlement on major networks (Ethereum, Solana, Tron) typically occurs in under 30 seconds.
+2. Transmission.
+Stablecoins are sent directly from the sender's wallet or account to the recipient's wallet address on the blockchain.
+This transaction is settled at the protocol layer; no intermediary bank is required.
+Settlement on major networks (Ethereum, Solana) typically occurs in under 30 seconds.

-• Step 3: Conversion (optional).
-The recipient may hold the stablecoin in their account, for example, to hedge FX exposure or to make subsequent payments, or convert it back to fiat currency via an off-ramp provider.
+3. Off-ramp (optional).
+The recipient may hold the stablecoin in their account (for example, to hedge FX exposure or to make subsequent payments) or off-ramp back to fiat currency via Fipto.

 In a regulated B2B infrastructure such as Fipto, each step is wrapped in compliance controls: KYC/KYB checks, transaction monitoring, sanctions screening, and full audit trails.
 The speed and programmability of the blockchain are preserved whilst meeting the regulatory requirements of a licensed Payment Institution.